tuomastik/video_face_detection/README.md

 # video_face_detection

-Command line utility which adds a face, gender and age detection annotations to a video.
+A small Python program which adds a face, gender and age detection annotations to a video.

-The face detection is made with Google Cloud Vision API.
-Gender and age detection is made with [pre-trained Keras CNN by yu4u](https://github.com/yu4u/age-gender-estimation).
+* The face detection is made with Google Cloud Vision API.
+* The gender and age detections are made with [pre-trained Keras CNN by yu4u](https://github.com/yu4u/age-gender-estimation).

 ## Installation and usage instructions